Snuff (tobacco): Accessories

 When snuff-taking was fashionable, the manufacture of snuff accessories was a lucrative industry in several cultures.
 In Europe, snuff boxes ranged from those made in very basic materials, such as horn, to highly ornate designs featuring precious materials made using state-of-the-art techniques.
 Since prolonged exposure to air causes snuff to dry out and lose its quality, pocket snuff boxes were designed to be airtight containers with strong hinges, generally with enough space for a day's worth of snuff only.

-Large snuff containers, called mulls (made from a variety of materials, notably including rams horns decorated with silver), were usually kept on the table.
+Large snuff containers, called mulls (made from a variety of materials, notably including rams' horns decorated with silver), were usually kept on the table.

 An accessory often carried with the snuff box was the snuff spoon, a small spoon used for snuff-taking, that was used to avoid staining the fingers with powder.

 A floral-scented snuff called "English Rose" is provided for members of the British House of Commons.
 Recent practice has been for this tradition to be maintained at the principal doorkeeper's personal expense due to smoking in the House being banned since 1693.
 A famous silver communal snuff box kept at the entrance of the House was destroyed in an air raid during World War II with a replacement being subsequently presented to the House by Winston Churchill.
 Very few members are said to take snuff nowadays.

-In China, snuff bottles were used, usually available in two forms, both made of glass.
-In one type, glass bottles were decorated on the inside to protect the design.
-Another type used layered multi-colored glass; parts of the layers were removed to create a picture.
+In China, elaborately decorated snuff bottles became a status symbol among the elite of the Qing dynasty.
+These were usually available in two forms, both made of glass.
+In one type, glass bottles were painted on the inside to protect the design.
+Another type used layered multi-colored glass to create an image in relief.
+Besides glass, materials such as porcelain, agate, jade, coral, and lacquer were also used.
 Another common accessory is the snuff bullet, which is designed to make snuff use easier and more discreet in public situations.
 These are small, bullet shaped devices that you would use to store a small amount of snuff for use throughout the day.

-The self-applicator pipe is known as ‘Kuripe’, and the blow pipe is known as a ‘Tepi’ in the Brazilian tradition.
+The self-applicator pipe is known as 'Kuripe', and the blow pipe is known as a 'Tepi' in the Brazilian tradition.

+Health effects

+Various national and international health organizations including the World Health Organization, the US National Cancer Institute, and the UK Royal College of Physicians stated that, even if it is less dangerous than smoking, using snuff is addictive, represents a major health risk, has no safe level use, and is not a safe substitute for smoking.